Basics of U.S. Beef Production: A Changing Industry

 In the next few years, I think we’re going to see a lot more innovation in how beef is produced.
 Producers are looking for ways to reduce their environmental footprint while delivering the same high-quality product that consumers expect.
 At the end of the day, the future of U.S. beef production will depend on finding the right balance between profitability and responsibility.

-Check out one such operation that has implemented regenerative farming and free-range grazing with their herds.
+Check out one such operation that has implemented a Sustainable Beef Revolution.
+They free-range grazing with their herds.
 Butcher on-site in small numbers and ship direct to your door the healthiest and tastiest beef you will ever put on your grill.